sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ---

 # How to do systematic searching
 When you do a systematic search, it must be conducted according to a plan, well documented, and it must be verifiable.
 The latter means that if the search is repeated, it must yield the same result.
 Students are to an increasing degree expected to be able to perform systematic searches for research results.
-This is especially important when searching for literature for writing a review, or when the subject area in question places high value on knowledge based practice.
+This is especially important when searching for literature for writing a [review article](sokogskriv.no/en/sources-and-referencing/different-sources.html#review-article), or when the subject area in question places high value on knowledge based practice.

 ## Research question
 An appropriate starting point for a systematic search is to formulate the question you want to find relevant literature to.